 Rear-end Collisions are often preventable

 Perhaps it is a little surprising to realize the occurrence of rear-end crashes, given most drivers nowadays can access GPS units, smartphones, and other devices in their cars.
 There can be little doubt that most of these accidents occur due to distracted driving.
-However, whatever the cause, the fact that most of these accidents are preventable underpins the extra frustration of drivers hit in a rear-end collision.
+However, whatever the cause, most of these accidents are preventable, underpins the extra frustration of drivers hit in a rear-end collision.

 The good news is that when it comes to fault for auto accidents, it usually does not get more straightforward than with rear-end collisions.

 Determining Liability for a Rear-End Collision

 Except in a few cases, a driver who rear-ends another vehicle will almost always be found negligent and at fault for the collision.
 The driver of the lead vehicle will bear some level of liability in a few rare instances of rear-end crashes, including:

 - failure to repair a faulty brake light or other broken equipment;

 - driving with a flat tire or mechanical problem and not pulling over or using hazard lights;